-These could be good reasons for you to start a career at a Heritage Group company, too! heritage-enviro.com/employment
+These could be good reasons for you to start a career at a Heritage Group company, too! heritage-enviro.com/careers

 “I’m a local kid,” said Chris, who grew up just down the street from where he works today.
 “I walked by the plant going to football practice.”
 Years later, at age 21, Chris joined the plant as a material handler in drum operations, working the night shift.
 He frequently signed on for overtime, occasionally working double shifts.

 It didn’t take long for leaders to spot Chris’s dedication.
 Two years later, the manager of a Heritage plant in Charlotte, North Carolina, asked Chris to relocate from Indy to Charlotte and run the drum operation there.
 “I was an hourly employee at the time,” Chris said.
 “I asked, ‘Why me?’
 He said, ‘Why not you?’”
 Chris’s wife, Jennifer, had just given birth to their son, Drew, and didn’t want to leave town.
 “I said ‘no’ at first,” Chris admitted.
 But when Jim Green, the president of the company at the time, called and asked him to fly to Charlotte for a visit, Chris took him up on the offer.
 Not long after, Chris and his young family made the move south.
 “It turned out to be the best decision I’ve ever made in my career,” said Chris, who eventually took over all plant operations in Charlotte.